yok2086/tp/docs/UserGuide.md

 generateShoppingList
 ```
 Description:
-Automatically generates your shopping list by comparing your current ingredient stock with preset low-stock alerts.
+Automatically creates a shopping list by comparing your current ingredient stock with preset low-stock alerts from the
-This command calculates the required amount for each ingredient that needs replenishment.
-Original shopping list
+inventory.
+It calculates the required quantity for each ingredient that is below its threshold and updates your shopping
-will be cleared before automatic generation of updated shopping list.
+list accordingly.
+Note that running this command clears the previous shopping list before generating an updated version.

 #### **removeShoppingItem**
 Command: